Textualize/textual/docs/guide/queries.md

 ## Exclude

-Query objects have a [exclude][textual.css.query.DOMQuery.exclude] method which is the logical opposite of [filter][textual.css.query.DOMQuery.filter].
+Query objects have an [exclude][textual.css.query.DOMQuery.exclude] method which is the logical opposite of [filter][textual.css.query.DOMQuery.filter].
 The `exclude` method removes any widgets from the query object which match a selector.

 Here's how we could get all the buttons which *don't* have the `disabled` class set.